 Family Investment Companies (FICs) have become one of the most widely used wealth-structuring vehicles among high-net-worth families in the UK and internationally.
-Their ability to combine corporate control with family-level succession planning makes them uniquely attractive for property ownership—particularly in portfolios designed to grow across generations.
+Their ability to combine corporate control with family-level succession planning makes them uniquely attractive for property ownership, particularly in portfolios designed to grow across generations.
 In recent years, families have increasingly used FICs to acquire UK residential and investment property, both as part of long-term wealth strategies and as efficient structures for managing substantial assets.

 However, while FICs offer many strategic advantages, obtaining a mortgage within a company of this type requires navigating a detailed, specialist underwriting process.
-Lenders in 2025 are more sophisticated than ever in their approach to corporate structures.
+Lenders are more sophisticated than ever in their approach to corporate structures.
 They understand the growing use of FICs but require clarity around ownership, governance, liquidity, and long-term intentions.
 Many borrowers assume that because a FIC is a UK company, the lending process will be simple.
 In reality, underwriting a FIC can resemble underwriting a trust or offshore SPV, requiring deeper analysis than a conventional limited company.

 Willow Private Finance works with many families who structure their assets through FICs or similar vehicles.
-These cases often intersect with the issues faced by international buyers, high-net-worth individuals, and clients with non-traditional income—topics explored in our guides on
+These cases often intersect with the issues faced by international buyers, high-net-worth individuals, and clients with non-traditional income, topics explored in our guides on

 high-net-worth asset-based borrowing and